fmgarage/ft-fms-hetzner/README.md

 This installs FileMaker Server interactively but you can aswell follow the instructions in the installer's readme files for an assisted install.

-When complete, you restart the fmshelper and check, if your desired ports (80, 443, 5003, 16000, 16001) are listening:
+When complete, check if your desired ports (80, 443, 5003, 16000, 16001) are listening:

+`netstat -tulpn`

+if necessary restart the fmshelper and check again.

 `systemctl restart fmshelper`

-`netstat -tulpn`

 After that you should be good to go.